 6. Hiking Taejong-Dae

 Taejong-dae park area has a bit more than what meets the eye.
 Taking a hike up to this cliff side lookout is a nice way to absorb nature, breathe in the salt air and take in some temples.
-But when you get to the lighthouse, a stroll down to the rocky and watery edges below will find you among many fresh seafood tents.
+But when you get to the lighthouse, a stroll down to the rocky and watery edges below will find you among many outdoor seafood tents selling fresh catch to your plate.
 Ajummas with large visors and long-sleeved shirts will hail to you to visit their restaurant area.
 Each vendor has their own area selling oysters and fish they’ve caught by seaside and they’ll prepare a sashimi meal for you as you gaze languidly out to sea.
 Read more from Wikipedia here.